opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 helm repo update
 ```

-!!! tip inline end "Tip"

-    This will create the `argocd` namespace and install ArgoCD

 Install ArgoCD Helm Chart

 ``` sh
 helm install opeyemi-argo-cd argo/argo-cd --namespace argocd --create-namespace
 ```

+!!! tip "Tip"
+    This will name the release `opeyemi-argo-cd` and create the `argocd` namespace if it doesn't exist then install ArgoCD in the `argocd` namespace.

-???+ tip "Optional Steps to confirm `argocd` installation"
+???+ tip "Optional Steps to confirm the `argocd` installation"
     View helm releases in all namespaces (including the `argocd` namespace)

     ``` sh